-Backup GpsGate Server files
+2. Backup GpsGate Server files

 GpsGate Server is typically installed under C:\GpsGateServer or under C:\Inetpub\wwwroot\GpsGateServer

-Backup the following folders to an off site location
+Backup the following folders to an offsite location

-"opt" (except the content of the "opt\gpsgate\messagebus" subfolder)
+- opt (except the content of the "opt\gpsgate\messagebus" subfolder)

-Every time you install or update a plugin the GpsGate Server files needs to be backed up.
+- Every time you install or update a plugin, the GpsGate Server files needs to be backed up.

 4. Delete the following folders that have been generated by the installer:

-C:\GpsGateInstall\GpsGateServer\Franson NMEA Service
+- C:\GpsGateInstall\GpsGateServer\Franson NMEA Service